ydb-platform/ydb/contrib/libs/apache/orc/README.md

 * java - the java reader and writer
 * proto - the protocol buffer definition for the ORC metadata
 * site - the website and documentation
-* snap - the script to build [snaps](https://snapcraft.io/) of the ORC tools
 * tools - the c++ tools for reading and inspecting ORC files

 ### Building

 * Install java 1.8 or higher
-* Install maven 3 or higher
+* Install maven 3.8.6 or higher
 * Install cmake

 To build a release version with debug information: